 Scuba divers or snorkelers keen to spend Christmas on the beach should head to Curacao, where the on-land activities are amazing but the underwater world is even better.

 Spend Christmas Day at Blue Bay Beach, where you’ll find water sports like snorkeling and kayaking, beachside massages, beach bars and restaurants, and loungers in the sand with thatched sunshades.
-You could even take a sunset catamaran tour to toast to a great day with loved ones as the sun sets on this nearly perfect island.
+Taking a sunset catamaran tour to toast to a great day with loved ones as the sun sets is perhaps one of the best things to do in Curaçao.

 You could also choose to find your beach bliss at Mambo Beach, a well-developed and happening beach not too far from Willemstad.
 If you want a blend of both toes-in-the-sand beach time and a bit of shopping and dining, Mambo Beach is a great bet.
 There’s excellent snorkeling and scuba diving at the beach, and there’s also a cove protected by rocks if you’re traveling with kids or prefer a spot to sit in the water with no waves.